ayinfly/lights-out/README.md

 ### NMAR Analysis

 In this section, we explored the possibility of Non-Missing at Random (NMAR) in our dataset.
-While no code is provided for this analysis (as NMAR determination involves reasoning about the data generating process), we believe that the column 'OUTAGE.DURATION' is likely NMAR.
+While no code is provided for this analysis (as NMAR determination involves reasoning about the data generating process), we believe that the column 'CAUSE.CATEGORY.DETAIL' is likely NMAR.
 This belief stems from the understanding that detailed descriptions of event categories in 'CAUSE.CATEGORY.DETAIL' could result in complex and non-random missingness.
 Additional data on the uniqueness or complexity of the cause might help make it Missing at Random (MAR).

 ### Missingness Dependency

-We chose 'OUTAGE.DURATION' for analysis due to its non-trivial missingness.
+Since our question is based around whether outage handling has improved over time, we chose 'OUTAGE.DURATION' for analysis due to its non-trivial missingness and its contribution to measuring improvements in outage handling.
 Permutation tests were performed to analyze the dependency of the missingness of 'OUTAGE.DURATION' on other columns.

 - **Dependency on 'CUSTOMERS.AFFECTED':** [Insert interpretation here based on the test result]
 - **Dependency on 'TOTAL.SALES':** [Insert interpretation here based on the test result]